panta82/node_argument_parsers/article.md

 ![](static/yarrgs.png)

+#### Thoughts

 - The library seems to have recently gone through a serious transition, where it has moved from a fully fluid to a more object-based configuration notation.
 Unfortunately, the old api and docs remain around, which makes figuring out how to do things harder than it needs to be (in 2018).
 In my program, I have decided to use object-notation to define all the arguments and their switches.

 - In general, I found the documentation rather lacking.
 Example: Variadic positional arguments are only mentioned briefly in the advanced usage guide, and are missing from the central API docs.

-  On the other hand, the library does have a LOT of features, so it's somewhat understandable that they are not all documented perfectly consistently.
+    The library *does* have a lot of features, so inconsistencies like this are somewhat understandable, I guess.

 - Code completion is awful out of the box, but there is a `@typings` library available that makes it better.

+- Help text clearly shows default value and type for each switch.
+This is surprisingly rare for argument parsing libraries.

 - There is no way to add text preamble, with program description.
 I used the "usage" field for that.

 - Help for commands is not displayed directly on the screen.
 User has to do "`program command -h`" in order to get help.
-That is not clearly indicated anywhere on the screen.
+That is not clearly indicated anywhere on the help screen.
 I ended up adding a little pointer manually.

 - I couldn't get it to display full help in case command was called without an expression.
 I had to add a hacky `console.log` message for that case.

 - This is one of rare libraries that also generates a bash completion.
-I had to manually add my app to ENV, but after that, I got it working.
+I had to manually add my app to ENV, but after that, I got it working just fine.

+#### Conclusion

-##### Yargs is one of the most powerful and popular libraries around.
-On the downside, I personally found it unpleasant to use (due to confusing api and docs), and its help output rather unremarkable.
+Yargs is one of the most powerful and popular libraries around.
+On the downside, I personally found it somewhat unpleasant to use due to combination of confusing docs and overly large api surface.

-## Caporal
+### Caporal

 `caporal` | [![github](static/github.png)](https://github.com/mattallty/Caporal.js) &nbsp; [![npm](static/npm.png)](https://www.npmjs.com/package/caporal)
 |-----|----|